spring 2017 application availible beginning april 20, 2016. please see the admission requirements page for details and the application packet.

-- Synthesize the theoretical and empirical knowledge from nursing, life, physical sciences, social sciences, the arts, and humanities in the domains of professional nursing practice.
+- Synthesize the theoretical and empirical knowledge from nursing, life, physical, and social sciences, and the arts and humanities in professional nursing practice.

-- Apply the nursing process to provide nursing care for individuals, families, groups, and communities in a variety of healthcare settings.
+- Integrate critical thinking, innovation, and creativity to provide evidence-based nursing care for individuals, families, groups, and communities in a variety of health care settings.

-- Influence the quality of nursing and healthcare within practice settings through the use of leadership skills, management concepts, and knowledge of the political system.
+- Influence the quality of nursing, patient safety, and health care within practice settings through the use of leadership skills, management concepts, and knowledge of the political system.

-- Collaborate with other healthcare providers and members of the general public in promoting the health and wellbeing of people throughout the life cycle.
+- Collaborate with members of society in disease prevention and promotion of health for diverse individuals and populations throughout the life cycle.